MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ### Incremental Sync

 The Datasync Framework implements "incremental sync".
 For each unique query, the `UpdatedAt` field of the last successfully transferred record is stored as a token in the offline store.
-When successive pull operations are run, only the records since the token are retrieved.
+Only new records are pulled on successive operations.

 ### Purging

 You can clear the contents of the local store using `IOfflineTable<T>.PurgeAsync`.
 Purging may be necessary if you have stale data in the client database, or if you wish to discard all pending changes.

 A purge clears a table from the local store.
-You will receive an error if purging will remove unsent changes.
+You'll receive an error if purging will remove unsent changes.
 If you receive an error, you can *force purge* using a parameter.